InfosecGurung/100daysofhacking/README.md

 **Day 18 - Linux - file descriptors; /dev/null file**
 - Read about file description from [this](https://www.bottomupcs.com/file_descriptors.xhtml) and it is from [bottomupcs](https://www.bottomupcs.com/) book ([pdf](https://www.bottomupcs.com/csbu.pdf)).
 This will be a great one for a #100DaysOfOS, where OS = operating system.
 - Learnt about what "2>&1" means and why it is used from Igor's [dev.to article](https://dev.to/iggredible/what-does-2-1-mean-290), Brian Storti's [article](https://www.brianstorti.com/understanding-shell-script-idiom-redirect/) and [superuser.com](https://superuser.com/questions/71428/what-does-21-do-in-command-line) (the second answer) is pretty deatiled with the basics too.
+- Started with this [Linux Security course](https://www.udemy.com/course/complete-linux-security-hardening-with-practical-examples/) in Udemy and completed till section 4.
+- Learnt about `/etc` file and about how it can be configured. `/etc/passwd` and 'etc/shadow' is some important, it seems xD